The Evolution of the Mother Tongue Approach

 Language acquisition clearly demonstrates that children have an enormous potential for learning from the moment they are born.
 Dr. Suzuki believed parents should take advantage of the potential of the Mother Tongue Approach by beginning their child’s musical education very early.

 Formal Suzuki music lessons typically begin at age three, four or five.
 This makes music lessons and practice a very natural part of a young child’s life, like tooth brushing.
-And, it takes advantage of the flexibility of a young child’s day.
-There is little pressure as yet to be involved in other organised activities, homework or a busy social calendar.
+And, it takes advantage of the flexibility of a young child’s day, where there are typically few other organized activities or school work.